homeWelcome, sign in or click here to subscribe.login

 By JOURNAL STAFF

-Everett building sells for over $15M
+Airport building sells for $18M

 By JOURNAL STAFF